 For the safety and comfort of our guests we do not allow smoking or pets on the premises

-Bookings for 2015 now being taken.
-Contact us direct or check our availability on www.englishriviera.co.uk
+Crows Nest available for the Easter Period following a cancellation.
+Please contact us direct or check our availability on www.englishriviera.co.uk

 We have retained our Three Star status with Visit Britain attaining the highest percentage possible for a 3 Star accommodation provider with special mention about the cleanliness of our apartments